svan0/anime_recommendation_system/README.md

 - dropped_count: Number of users that have dropped the anime
 - plan_to_watch_count: Number of users that plan to watch the anime
 - total_count: Total number of users that either completed, plan to watch, are watching, dropped or have the anime on hold
-- score_10_count: Number of users that score the anime a 10
+- score_10_count: Number of users that scored the anime a 10
-- score_09_count: Number of users that score the anime a 9
+- score_09_count: Number of users that scored the anime a 9
-- score_08_count: Number of users that score the anime a 8
+- score_08_count: Number of users that scored the anime a 8
-- score_07_count: Number of users that score the anime a 7
+- score_07_count: Number of users that scored the anime a 7
-- score_06_count: Number of users that score the anime a 6
+- score_06_count: Number of users that scored the anime a 6
-- score_05_count: Number of users that score the anime a 5
+- score_05_count: Number of users that scored the anime a 5
-- score_04_count: Number of users that score the anime a 4
+- score_04_count: Number of users that scored the anime a 4
-- score_03_count: Number of users that score the anime a 3
+- score_03_count: Number of users that scored the anime a 3
-- score_02_count: Number of users that score the anime a 2
+- score_02_count: Number of users that scored the anime a 2
-- score_01_count: Number of users that score the anime a 1
+- score_01_count: Number of users that scored the anime a 1
-- clubs: List of MAL clubs the anime is part of
+- clubs: List of myanimelist clubs the anime is part of
-- pics: List of urls too pictures of the anime
+- pics: List of urls to pictures of the anime

 #### User
 - user_id: The id of the user
 - user_url: The url of the user on myanimelist
-- last_online_date: Datetime of the last time the user logged into myanimelist.net
+- last_online_date: Datetime of the last time the user logged into myanimelist
 - num_watching: Number of animes the user is watching
-- num_completed: Number of animes the user completed
+- num_completed: Number of animes the user has completed
 - num_on_hold: Number of animes the user has on hold
 - num_dropped: Number of animes the user has dropped
 - num_plan_to_watch: Number of animes the user plans to watch
 - num_days: Number of days the user has spent watching anime
 - mean_score: Mean score the user has given to animes
-- clubs: List of MAL clubs the user is member of
+- clubs: List of myanimelist clubs the user is member of

 #### User Anime